© OMTPC

 4. Cruise the Quinte

-This 386 km stretch of the Trent-Severn Waterway with scenic lakes, rivers and locks was created over a period of 87 years in conjunction with the water transport needs of the local lumber industry and the neighboring communities.
-The Quinte Cruises navigate a 370 km (231 mile) section of the Trent-Severn Waterway, Bay of Quinte and St. Lawrence River/Thousand Islands.
+This 386 km stretch of the Trent-Severn Waterway with scenic lakes, rivers and locks was created over a period of 87 years in conjunction with the water transport needs of the local lumber industry and the neighbouring communities.
+The Quinte Cruises navigate a 370 km (231 miles) section of the Trent-Severn Waterway, Bay of Quinte and St. Lawrence River/Thousand Islands.

 Phone: 800-561-5767